MercuryPay/HostedCheckout.ObjC/README.md

 ##Parse: Parse the Response

-Parse the Response using in the transactionDidFinish delegate.
+Parse the Response using in the hcTransactionDidFinish delegate.

 Approved transactions will have a CmdStatus equal to "Approved".

 ```
--(void) transactionDidFinish:(NSDictionary *)result {
+-(void) hcTransactionDidFinish:(NSDictionary *)result {

     if ([result objectForKey:@"CmdStatus"]
       && [[result objectForKey:@"CmdStatus"] isEqualToString:@"Approved"]) {